thevickypedia/vpn-server/docs/_sources/README.md.txt

 <details>
 <summary><strong>Manual Configuration</strong></summary>

+*Following are the prompts and response required to configure the VPN server.*

-1. Are you sure you want to continue connecting (yes/no)? `yes`
+- Are you sure you want to continue connecting (yes/no)? `yes`
-2. Please enter 'yes' to indicate your agreement [no]: `yes`
+1. Please enter 'yes' to indicate your agreement [no]: `yes`
-3. Will this be the primary Access Server node?
+2. Will this be the primary Access Server node?
 Default: `yes`
-4. Please specify the network interface and IP address to be used by the Admin Web UI: `Default: all interfaces: 0.0.0.0`
+3. Please specify the network interface and IP address to be used by the Admin Web UI: `Default: all interfaces: 0.0.0.0`
-5. Please specify the port number for the Admin Web UI.
-Default: `{PORT}`
+4. Please specify the port number for the Admin Web UI.
+Default: `943`
-6. Please specify the TCP port number for the OpenVPN Daemon.
+5. Please specify the TCP port number for the OpenVPN Daemon.
 Default: `443`
-7. Should client traffic be routed by default through the VPN? `yes`
+6. Should client traffic be routed by default through the VPN? `yes`
-8. Should client DNS traffic be routed by default through the VPN?
+7. Should client DNS traffic be routed by default through the VPN?
 Default: `No`
-9. Use local authentication via internal DB?
+8. Use local authentication via internal DB?
 Default: `yes`
-10. Should private subnets be accessible to clients by default?
+9. Should private subnets be accessible to clients by default?
 Default: `yes`
-11. Do you wish to login to the Admin UI as "openvpn"?
+10. Do you wish to login to the Admin UI as "openvpn"?
 Default: `yes`
-12. Specify the username for an existing user or for the new user account: `{USERNAME}`
+11. Specify the username for an existing user or for the new user account: `{USERNAME}`
-13. Type the password for the 'vicky' account: `{PASSWORD}`
+12. Type the password for the 'vicky' account: `{PASSWORD}`
-14. Confirm the password for the 'vicky' account: `{PASSWORD}`
+13. Confirm the password for the 'vicky' account: `{PASSWORD}`
-15. Please specify your Activation key (or leave blank to specify later): `{ENTER/RETURN}`
+14. Please specify your Activation key (or leave blank to specify later): `{ENTER/RETURN}`

-16. Download the `OpenVPN` application and get connected to the VPN server.
+- Download the `OpenVPN` application and get connected to the VPN server.

 </details>